SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 it ends program execution of the current iteration of the loop statement named by that label.

-When a ``continue`` statement is not followed by the name of a statement label, it ends program execution of the current iteration of the innermost enclosing loop statement in which it occurs.
+When a ``continue`` statement isn't followed by the name of a statement label, it ends program execution of the current iteration of the innermost enclosing loop statement in which it occurs.